apache/artemis-website/src/components/artemis/documentation/index.md

 #### Examples:

-Examples can be found in the <a href="https://github.com/apache/activemq-artemis-examples/">ActiveMQ Artemis Examples</a> repository.
+Examples can be found in the <a href="https://github.com/apache/activemq-artemis-examples/">Artemis Examples</a> repository.

 #### API